volkantasci/teable-client-docs/docs/getting-started/quickstart.md

 ## Managing Records

-Records are the individual data entries in a table:
+Records are individual data entries in a table:

 ```python
 # Create a single record